 Do scrape off any large bits of food residue though, otherwise they'll accumulate in your dishwasher.

 Run out of dishwashing tablets?
-Turn up the heat and do a wash with plain water (it will still work on lightly soiled plates).
+Turn up the heat and do a wash with plain water.

 Run out of dishwasher tablets or detergent and got a pile of dirty dishes you really don't want to do by hand?